Skip to content

 A risk management system audit is a systematic examination to determine whether the State authority’s risk management governance and systems conform to planned arrangements and is implemented effectively and suitable for managing its risks.

 Our audit service is certified to ISO 9001 and all team members are lead auditor qualified.
-We carry out risk management system audits in line with OHSAS 18001, ISO 45001 and ISO 31000.
+The Enterprise Risk Management Unit carry out risk management system audits in line with OHSAS 18001, ISO 45001 and ISO 31000.

-In addition, we conduct risk reviews which are tailored to client requirements and their systems and processes.
+In addition, it conducts risk reviews which are tailored to client requirements and their systems and processes.

 The Enterprise Risk Network is a professional network for risk management professionals in the State sector in Ireland, which is facilitated by the Enterprise Risk Management Unit in the State Claims Agency.